-Break Ins- If the staff arrive at the program and there is signs of a break in staff and children will not be allowed in the program/building until it is deemed safe to do so.
+Break Ins- If the educators arrive at the program and there are signs of a break in educators and children will not be allowed in the program/building until it is deemed safe to do so.

-If an event arises while the program is in operation and we have to evacuate the building parents will be notified ASAP and will have to pick up their children immediately.
+If an emergency arises while the program is in operation and we have to evacuate the building parents will be notified ASAP and will have to pick up their children immediately.